Back to blog

 Residency & Practical Details

 Hong Kong's source rules are well-defined through case law.
-Employment income is taxed based on where you physically perform work — not where the employer is based or where payment originates.
-If you work from Hong Kong for foreign clients, that income is Hong Kong-sourced.
-Structure carefully.
+Employment income is taxed based on the place of physical performance — not the employer's domicile or payment origin.
+Work performed from Hong Kong for foreign clients is treated as Hong Kong-sourced and is taxable accordingly.

 8. Singapore — Territorial With Extra Steps